Chosen First Name and Identity Policy

 Therefore, the university will permit any student who wishes to choose to identify themselves within the university’s information systems with a Chosen Name in lieu of their Legal Name.
-It is further understood that the student's Chosen Name should be used in university communications and reporting, except where the use of the Legal Name is necessitated by university business or legal requirements.
+It is further understood that the student's Chosen Name should be used in university communications and reporting, except where the use of the Legal Name is necessitated by university business or legal requirement.

 This service may be modified, changed, altered, or rescinded at the discretion of LMU.

 Under the Family Educational Rights and Privacy Act (FERPA), a student's name, including Chosen First Name, may be disclosed as "directory information" unless the student opts not to permit such disclosure by requesting a Non-disclosure of Directory Information.